-“Bring me men to match my mountains,
+“Bring me men to

 Men with empires in their purpose,